A Prairie HomeKit Companion: Controlling Accessories

 In “A Prairie HomeKit Companion: Setting Up Accessories and Rooms” (16 January 2017), I explained how to set up Accessories and Rooms, which are the fundamental building blocks of HomeKit, Apple’s system for home automation.
 But that article was a bit of a tease, since it left you hanging with a set-up system that you hadn’t used.
-In this edition, I’ll explain how you can actually control your Accessories with Apple’s Home app, as well as Control Center, Siri, and even your Apple Watch.
+In this installment, I’ll explain how you control your Accessories with Apple’s Home app, as well as Control Center, Siri, and even your Apple Watch.

-Controlling Accessories in the Home App -- To access an Accessory (which, you’ll remember, generally maps to a particular device), go to the Rooms screen, tap the Hamburger button, and choose the Room that contains the Accessory.
+Controlling Accessories in the Home App -- To access an Accessory (which, you’ll remember, generally maps to a particular device), go to the Rooms screen, tap the hamburger button, and choose the Room that contains the Accessory.

 In the Room’s listing, you’ll see all the Accessories associated with that Room.
 For things like smart bulbs and smart plugs, you can tap the Accessory icon to turn it on or off.
 That’s simple to say, but it’s actually one of the key uses of the Home app, since it gives you remote control over any Accessory that turns on and off.
 (For some other devices, like room sensors, tapping their icons will have no effect because they’re always on.)